Chonburi province: Symbols

 The provincial seal shows the hill Khao Sam Muk, on which there is a sala with a statue of the goddess Chao Mae Sahm Muk, who, it is believed, protects seafarers and the local population.

 The provincial tree and flower is the New Guinea rosewood (Pterocarpus indicus, called Mai Pradu in Thai).
+The provincial aquatic life is bamboo shark Chiloscyllium punctatum.

-The provincial motto is "Beautiful beaches, delicious khao lam, sweet sugar cane, delicate basketry products, and buffalo racing."
+The provincial motto is "Beautiful seas.
+Delicious Khao Lam.
+Sweet sugar cane.
+Fine weaving.
+The buffalo racing festival."

 Geography

 The province is on the Bay of Bangkok, the northern end of the Gulf of Thailand.
 The Khao Khiao mountain range stretches from the northwest to the southeast of the province.
 The plains of the north were long used for farming.
 Laem Chabang, between Chonburi and Pattaya, is one of the few deep-water harbours of Thailand.
 The total forest area is 551 km² or 12.2 percent of provincial area.

 Wildlife sanctuary

 There is one wildlife sanctuary, along with three other wildlife sanctuaries, make up region 2 (Si Racha) of Thailand's protected areas.